 Yes, as I mentioned earlier in this post, I love Tailgater Frito Pie With Cowgirl Chili for the sheer fact that I can make my chili in advance, and pack it up for refrigeration until game day.
 On game day, I plug my slow cooker in, pour in my chili, and heat it through.
 Then, the cooker is packed with all the remaining Tailgater Frito Pie With Cowgirl Chili ingredients and ushered off for the tailgate party.
 I assemble on site.

 Convenience is prettily done with these insulated double casserole luggers and a hefty multi-quart crockpot with custom carry bag.
 Get the goods to and from the tailgate, beach, picnic, or pot luck in style and HOT from your oven.
-Kitchen necessaries, click images for pricing.
+Tailgate supplies, click images for pricing.

 Can Frito Pie Be Frozen?